dta-63/fastapi-sample/README.md

 - [x] CI
 - [x] Unit test with pytest
 - [x] Cache
+- [x] Kafka producer
+- [x] Kafka consumer
-- [ ] Kafka connector
+- [ ] Jobs with Apache Airflow

 ## Start

 - Run `./make.sh` to build the virtual env
+- Activate python virtual env :
+  - For linux : `source env/bin/activate`
+  - For windows : `source env/Scripts/activate`
 - Copy and set `.env-sample` to `.env`, edit variables
-- Run `python main.py` or use a launcher in VScode for example
+- Run `python main.py` or use a launcher in VScode
 - Access to http://127.0.0.1:8080/
 - Access to http://127.0.0.1:8080/docs for swagger
 - Access to http://127.0.0.1:8080/redoc for Redoc
+- Set WEB_CONCURRENCY environment variable for number of workers

 ## Tests